webix-hub/gitbook-spreadsheet-guide/formatting_text.md

 For text, there are these formats available:

-- *Common* - no formatting applied
+- *Common* - whenever possible, the value will be formatted as a number; otherwise as text
-- *Text* - a format for text (no special rules except that zeros at the beginning of the cell contents are not removed unlike the Number format)
+- *Text* - no special formatting, the text will be displayed as is

 To apply the default text format to a cell value: